jimhigson/oboe.js/writing/main/5_Implementation.md

 have tests to check that things are plumbed together correctly, rather rely on this being obvious enough to be detected via a smoke test.

-A good test should be able to go unchanged as the source under test is refactored.
-Indeed, the test will be how we know that the code under test still works as intended.
-Experince tells me that testing that A listens to B (ie that the controller wires the jsonbuilder up to clarinet) produces the kind of test that 'follows the code arround' meaning that because it is testing implementation details rather than behaviours, whenever the implementation is updated the tests have to be updated too.

 By testing individual tokens are correct and the use of those tokens as a wider expression, am testing the same thing twice.
 Arguably, redundant